What is ambrisentan?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 What other drugs will affect ambrisentan?

 This list is not complete.
-Other drugs may interact with ambrisentan, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect ambrisentan, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about ambrisentan

 - Check interactions